-Excessive alcohol consumption can not only lead to serious health concerns but can also be deadly for diabetics because of its role increased ketone production, leading to alcoholic ketoacidosis (AKA).
+Excessive alcohol consumption can not only lead to serious health concerns but can also be deadly for diabetics because of its role in increased ketone production, leading to alcoholic ketoacidosis (AKA).

 It is also thought that being in ketosis can decrease alcohol tolerance.
 However, there is not much research to support this theory.

-For this and many other reasons, sound medical advice suggests that if you do choose to drink, to only do so in moderation and keep your intake below one drink per day for women and two drinks per day for men (8).
+For this and many other reasons, sound medical advice suggests that if you do choose to drink, only do so in moderation and keep your intake below one drink per day for women and two drinks per day for men (8).

 Bottom line, you are better off avoiding alcohol altogether.